 Throughout its history, Diyarbakır was home to a sizable Christian population comprised of various sects.
 While the Christian community today is tiny compared to past numbers, a few active churches can still be found in the city.

 During my visit, the church was closed for reasons related to the coronavirus pandemic.
-I was, however, able to visit a couple of Syriac Orthodox churches in nearby Mardin.
+I was, however, able to visit a couple of Syriac Orthodox churches in nearby Mardin and Midyat.

 Armenian Catholic Church